dahalbishu/Smart-Bill-Master-with-Sales-Analyzer/README.md

 ## Dataset

-Download the dataset from the provided [YOLOv8-DeepSORT Dataset Google Drive link]( https://drive.google.com/drive/folders/1zYtoQVUe5BzWOrYn7ZpevUNd-alyM4oL ).
+Download the dataset from the provided [here](https://drive.google.com/drive/folders/1zYtoQVUe5BzWOrYn7ZpevUNd-alyM4oL).

 Organize the dataset as follows: